How to watch NASA and SpaceX break down Demo-2, their first joint astronaut mission

 Human spaceflight is set to once again begin on American soil with next month's blastoff of the NASA Demo-2 mission, which'll launch a SpaceX Crew Dragon craft from Florida's Kennedy Space Center.
 NASA has scheduled three press conferences for Friday, May 1, to go over how the entire mission will proceed, and space nerds can watch every minute right here.

 A second news conference, set for at 9:30 a.m.
-PDT, will feature NASA and SpaceX program managers going into more detail about the mission, and the final event, scheduled for 11 a.m.
-PDT, will allow reporters to ask questions of Behnken and Hurley.
+PT, will feature NASA and SpaceX program managers going into more detail about the mission, and the final event, scheduled for 11 a.m.
+PT, will allow reporters to ask questions of Behnken and Hurley.

 Demo-2 is part of NASA's Commercial Crew program, meant to return astronaut launches to the US with the help of private space companies.
 Since the end of the Space Shuttle program in 2011, the only way to access the International Space Station has been aboard a Russian Soyuz spacecraft.
 NASA selected the Space Crew Dragon and Boeing Starliner for the program; so far only the Crew Dragon has been certified to carry astronauts.